BrendonsDad/Ray-Tracer/raytracingInAWeekend.md

 Becuase the file is written to the standard output stream, you'll need ot redirect it to an image file.
 Typically this is done from the command-line by using the > redirection operator.

 On windows, you'd get the debug build from CMake running this command.

+# 3. The vec3 Class
+We will use the class vec3 for colors, lovations, directions, offsets, whatever.

+We use double here, but some ray tracers use float. double has greater precision and range but is twice the size compared to float.
+This effects memory conditions such as hardware shaders.

+Now using our vec3 class, lets create a new color.h header file and define a utility function that writes a single pixels color out to the standard output stream